sbnguah/MedStatsBook/_book/Risk-and-Odds.md

 confidence interval and both p-values determine by the chi-squared test and the Fisher's test.
-With a confidence interval of the odds ratio not containing the null value 1, and small p-values from both methods it can be concluded that the odds of death in mothers who used the new anc method is about half (0.5) of those who used the old method and the probability of obtaining an OR this values if the null was true, is low (p-value = 0.019).
+With a confidence interval of the odds ratio not containing the null value 1, and small p-values from both methods it can be concluded that the odds of death in mothers who used the new ANC method is about half (0.5) of those who used the old method and the probability of obtaining an OR this values if the null was true, is low (p-value = 0.019).
 Therefore, the use of the new anc method is associated with significantly better perinatal outcomes compared